MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Introduction

 In this paper, we present a novel benchmark dataset featuring Ntera-2 cells (NT2) cells~\cite{data_repository:2024:sheffield}.
 NT2 is a pluripotent carcinoma cell line known for its ability to differentiate into neuro-ectodermal lineages~\cite{pleasure1993}.
 NT2 cells have previously been shown to transform into neurons, after exposure to all-\textit{trans}-retinoic acid~\cite{andrews1984} (ATRA).
 During differentiation, NT2 cells exhibit a range of heterogeneous morphologies, as shown in Figure~\ref{fig:cell}, which poses challenges for reliable segmentation.
 The dataset includes images of NT2 cells at numerous stages of differentiation, spanning from day 7 to day 12, and captures the diverse and complex cell morphologies formed during this period.
 The complexities can make it difficult to accurately annotate cells, with some cellular features barely discernible even to trained experts.
 Furthermore, the variability in shape across different stages complicates the segmentation process, necessitating robust deep-learning solutions capable of adapting to such heterogeneity.

-To address the aforementioned challenges, we propose a novel unknown-aware enhancement algorithm based on the SOTA medical segmentation framework TransUNet~\cite{chen2021transunet}.
+To address the aforementioned challenges, we propose a novel uncertainty-aware enhancement algorithm based on the SOTA medical segmentation framework TransUNet~\cite{chen2024transunet}.
 Our approach involves sampling virtual outliers from the low-likelihood regions of the class-conditional distributions during the training stage to improve the decision boundaries of the segmented objects.
 This strategy enhances the robustness of the deep learning models, making them effective solutions in such complex scenarios.
 By incorporating uncertainties into the training objective, our proposed deep learning model achieves strong segmentation of cells with random shapes.
-When compared against several benchmarks, we demonstrate significant improvements with our proposed dataset: the mean Dice Similarity Coefficient (DSC) increased from 80.35\% to 86.57\% and the mean Hausdorff Distance (HD95) decreased from 21.98\% to 15.75\%.
+When compared against several benchmarks, we demonstrate significant improvements with our proposed dataset: the mean Dice Similarity Coefficient (DSC) increased from 80.35\% to 86.57\% and the mean Hausdorff Distance (HD95) decreased from 21.98 to 15.75.
 These results confirm that our approach not only mitigates data scarcity but also enhances the model's generalization capabilities across varied cell morphologies.
 We have provided the full code and pre-trained models with simple inference instructions to facilitate easy implementation and further research by field researchers.

-The key contributions of this paper are: \begin{enumerate} \item Development of a pluripotent carcinoma cell repository, specifically curated to support the development and validation of advanced biological cell segmentation models. \item Proposal of a practical and scalable framework for cell segmentation that leverages synthetic outliers and data augmentation to significantly enhance the performance of the SOTA cell segmentation deep-learning models, particularly in scenarios typical of limited data availability. \item Comprehensive quantitative and qualitative analyses highlighting that the proposed model performs favourably compared to existing techniques. \end{enumerate}
+The key contributions of this paper are: \begin{enumerate} \item \textbf{Development of a Novel Cell Repository:} We introduce a pluripotent carcinoma cell repository specifically curated to support the development and validation of advanced biological cell segmentation models.
+Unlike conventional datasets that predominantly feature cells with regular, round morphologies, our dataset encompasses cells with complex morphologies and transitional stages, presenting a more challenging segmentation task.

+\item \textbf{An Innovative Cell Segmentation Algorithm MorphoSeg:} We propose MorphoSeg, a novel approach designed to address the challenges posed by our dataset.
+Our method leverages synthetic outliers from low-likelihood regions in the latent space to significantly enhance the training performance of state-of-the-art cell segmentation models, especially in scenarios with limited data availability.
+This approach demonstrates superior performance compared to existing methods that often struggle under similar conditions.